 As a kid, I loved cream puffs, cream bread, pretty much anything with cream.
 I would get giddy with excitement whenever I ate one, but they must be filled with the right cream.
-There will be no cream puffs with the whipped cream filling, no sir.
-Only cream puffs with vanilla custard are allowed!
+There will be no cream puffs with whipped cream filling, no sir.
+Only cream puffs with vanilla custard!
 There is just no comparison between the two fillings and you can thus imagine my disappointment when my mom brought home a box full of whipped cream filled cream puffs.
 It was like opening an empty present…and for a child, that’s an experience that must never be had.
 Ok so I may be exaggerating just a tad, but you get the idea.
 When I got the idea to make seasonal cream puffs, you know I had to break out the real stuff.
 Ladies and gentlemen, here are pumpkin cream puffs in true form!